Leelakrishna463/algo-run-api/README.md

-# algo-run-api
+# Algo-Run
-API to handle search and sort Algorithms
+Built using NodeJS, this application provides interface for searching and sorting values for given data

 [Visit Project](https://algo-run-api.herokuapp.com/)